 AGREEMENT PERIOD

-This Agreement shall be in effect from Jan 1, 2025 to Dec 31, 2027.
+This Agreement shall be in effect from Jan.
+1, 2025 to Dec.
+31, 2027.
 This agreement may be renewed for up to two (2) one-year renewals contingent upon mutual agreement and available funding.

 FUNDING

 It is agreed that the Trustees for TSMD, through BIL and NRDAR funding, will provide approximately $1.8 million for the first three years.
 If the agreement is extended, an additional $1.3 million will be provided.